0xPolygon/polygon-edge-docs/docs/guides/ethereum-state.md

    world state trie is included in a block (in the stateRoot field) to represent the current state when that block was created.
 We only have one world state trie
 2. The account storage trie contains the data associated to a smart contract.
-The hash of the root node of the Account storage trie is included in the sccount state (in the storageRoot field).
+The hash of the root node of the Account storage trie is included in the account state (in the storageRoot field).
 We have one Account storage trie for each account
 3. The transaction trie contains all the transactions included in a block.
 The hash of the root node of the Transaction trie is included in the block header (in the transactionsRoot field).
 We have one transaction trie per block